This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child must wear a helmet when he rides a bike, scooter, or skateboard.

-- Do not let your child climb trees or rocks.
+- Do not let your child climb trees, rocks, or mountains.

 - Do not let your child lock his bedroom or bathroom door.